YanniZ06/MMM-OnlineData/README.md

 Repeat this for each new line you add!
 ### IMAGES
-To attach an image, simply write '##[image:' at the last line before the article ends, or anywhere really (but for keeping it organized its recommended to be put at the end.
+To attach an image, simply write '##[image:' at the last line before the article ends, or anywhere really (but for keeping it organized its recommended to be put at the end).

-Then, in quotations marks (""), you put in the name of the image inside this repo, with the file format at the end aswell (.png, .jpeg...) and after the second quotation mark add a closing bracket (])
+Then, in quotation marks (""), you put in the name of the image inside this repo, with the file format at the end aswell (.png, .jpeg...) and after the second quotation mark add a closing bracket (])

-FOR EXAMPLE: ##[image:"exampleImage.png"] (here, the quotes are mandatory, they also NEED to be double quotes in order to work
+FOR EXAMPLE: ##[image:"exampleImage.png"] (here, the quotes are mandatory, they also NEED to be double quotes in order to work)
 ### MARKING THE ARTICLE END
 To mark the end of one article, write "##ENTRY_END" after the last line/the image implementation.